cryonighter/object-column/README.md

     ],
 ];
 ```

+For clarity, an example with a simple array is given, but it will work for all the cases listed above.

 If no second or third argument is passed to the function, the original array will be returned.
 This operation is meaningless.